Ada Pritchard: Politics

 Pritchard ran for city council in Hamilton in 1950 but failed to win a seat.
 She tried again the following year, this time being successful.
 In 1956 she was successful in gaining a seat on the executive Board of Control, a more powerful position.

 In the 1963 provincial election she ran as the Progressive Conservative candidate in the riding of Hamilton Centre.
-She defeated NDP candidate Bill Scandlan by 672 votes.
+She defeated NDP candidate Bill Scandlan by 578 votes.
 In 1967 provincial election, she ran in a newly redistributed riding of Hamilton West.
-She defeated Liberal candidate Vincent Agro by 1,110 votes.
+She defeated Liberal candidate Vincent Agro by nearly 1,400 votes.

 In 1970, she announced her intention to retire from politics.